Deep-Symmetry/beat-link-trigger/README.md

 or submit a pull request so we can all improve our understanding together.

-If something isn't working with your hardware and you don't yet know the details why, but are willing to learn a little and help figure it out, look at the
+If something isn&rsquo;t working with your hardware and you don&rsquo;t yet know the details why, but are willing to learn a little and help figure it out, look at the
 [dysentery project](https://github.com/brunchboy/dysentery#dysentery),